marifse/community_ibm_iks_ansible_collection/docs/ibm_container_storage_attachment_remove.rst

 Synopsis
 --------

-This module attach the block storage volume to worker node in an IBM Kubernetes cluster.
+This module removes the attached the block storage volume from worker node in an IBM Kubernetes cluster.

 Requirements
 ------------